danielbrendel/aquashell-homepage/app/resources/md/reference.md

 wnd_getcomptext "form handle" "component type" "component name" "result var"; #Gets a component text

+wnd_getcomphandle "form handle" "opt:component type" "opt:component name" "result var"; #Either get the handle of the form or an attached control to a form

+wnd_setcompstyle "form handle" "component type" "component name" "new style" "result var"; #Sets new component styles and stores the old styles in the result variable

 wnd_spawnlabel "form handle" "label name" x y w h "initial text"; #Adds a new label to the given form.

 wnd_spawnbutton "form handle" "button name" x y w h "button text"; #Adds a new button to a form.
 It is assumed that a callback function with following definition exists: function ButtonName_OnClick void() {};

 wnd_spawntextbox "form handle" "textbox name" x y w h "initial text"; #Adds a new textbox to the form.
 It is assumed that a callback function with following definition exists: function TextboxName_OnChange void(newText string) {};

+wnd_settextboxmultiline "form handle" "textbox name"; #Sets a textbox component to be multiline

 wnd_gettextboxtext "form handle" "textbox name" "result var"; #Stores the textbox text in the result var if found

 wnd_settextboxtext "form handle" "textbox name" "new text"; #Sets the text content of the given textbox if exists

+wnd_appendtextboxtext "form handle" "textbox name" "text to append"; Appends the text content to the given textbox in a new line

 wnd_spawncheckbox "form handle" "checkbox name" x y w h "initial text" "is checked"; #Adds a checkbox to the form